diego0020/lab_vision/lab5_bsds/readme.md

 ## Test your function

 Run a contour benchmark on two cases of your function, and compare it to the state of the art.
 Use the ``test`` data set of the BSDS500.
 The final plot should contain at least three lines (two instances of your function and the UCM algorithm).
-You can also use the figure updated to sicua as base.
+You can also use the plot found [in this repository](summary.mat) as a base.
 Look at the code of the ``plot_eval`` function for more information on how to create these plots.

 See http://www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html#bench for an example otuput.